 Zinc oxide, an inorganic mineral, protects the skin from harmful UVA and UVB rays by reflecting and scattering light, which is why it’s a staple ingredient in sunscreens.
 While zinc’s pal, iron oxide, is not an approved sunscreen compound, it’s often added to mineral-based sunscreens to reduce undesirable (and annoying) white cast that occurs when working these products into our skin.
 When added to sunscreens, iron oxide broadens UV protection into longer UVA and visible light spectrums, further shielding our skin from the sun.
 Wavelengths of visible light can also increase melanin production, so it’s important for those with hyperpigmentation and melasma to take note of this sunscreen sidekick.

-The Bottom Line There’s safety (and in this case, increased benefits) in numbers and when used simultaneously, the above ingredients are sure to compliment and enhance one another.
+There’s safety (and in this case, increased benefits) in numbers and when used simultaneously, the above ingredients are sure to compliment and enhance one another.
 When purchasing your next product (or three), remember to keep these dynamic duos in mind.
-These skincare ingredient combinations may just become your new and favourite skin saviours!
+These skincare ingredient combinations may just become your new and favorite skin saviors!